openfl/OpenFLDevelopersGuide/keyboard-input/virtual-keyboards.md

 # Virtual keyboards {#virtual-keyboards}

-Flash Player 10.2 and later, AIR 2.6 and later
+OpenFL 10.2 and later, AIR 2.6 and later

 Mobile devices, such as phones and tablets, often provide a virtual, software keyboard instead of a physical one.
 The classes in the Flash API let you: